Shulchan Aruch: Praise

-Various halachic authorities also make note of the unique divine assistance with which both Karo and Isserlis were blessed, and which serves to further bolster their authority.
-Rabbi Jonathan Eybeschutz in particular writes at length about how the great breadth of the work would make it impossible to constantly come to the correct conclusion if not for the "spirit of God".
-Therefore, says Eybeschutz, one can not rely on a view not presented by the Shulchan Aruch.
-Rabbi Yehuda Heller Kahana, however, says that Eybeschutz's reasoning is farfetched.
-He contends that the reason one can not rely on a view not formulated in the Shulchan Aruch is because the Shulchan Aruch was accepted by all of Jewry.
+Jonathan Eybeschutz (d.
+1764) wrote that the great breadth of the work would make it impossible to constantly come to the correct conclusion if not for the "spirit of God".
+Therefore, says Eybeschutz, one cannot rely on a view not presented by the Shulchan Aruch.
+Yehuda Heller Kahana (d.
+1819) also said that was the reason one cannot rely on a view not formulated in the Shulchan Jewry.

 Major commentaries

 A large body of commentaries have appeared on the Shulchan Aruch, beginning soon after its publication.
-The first major gloss, 'Hagahot' by "Rema" (Moses Isserles) was published shortly after the Shulchan Aruch appeared.
-Isserles' student, Rabbi Yehoshua Falk HaKohen published Sefer Me'irath Enayim (on Choshen Mishpat, abbreviated as Sema) several decades after the main work.
+The first major gloss, Hagahot by Moses Isserles, was published shortly after the Shulchan Aruch appeared.
+Isserles' student, Yehoshua Falk HaKohen published Sefer Me'irath Enayim (on Choshen Mishpat, abbreviated as Sema) several decades after the main work.
 Important works by the later authorities (acharonim) include but are not limited to: